Loopring/protocols/DESIGN.md

 }
 ```

+> Question (Daniel): I don't understand how new accounts are added to the merkle tree offchain, nor how the deposit works.
+Need to walk me through.

 ## Withdrawing

 The user lets the operator know somehow (see below) that he wants to withdraw.
-The withdrawal process:
+The witdrawal process:

 ```
 // EVM: